STYLE YOUR HAIR DAILY

-I am a lucky girl, I have always done great jobs !
-Originally I started working in 'Smile', in Knightsbridge, which was viewed as a very trendy salon so I started doing shoots and I had an agent pretty early in my career.
-After about eight years I went freelance and I started working with the photographer Brian Aris and it was on the shoots with Brian that I came to work with Mel & Kim.
+I am a lucky girl; I have always done great jobs (laughs).
+Originally, I started working in 'Smile', in Knightsbridge - which was viewed as a very trendy salon - so I started doing shoots and I had an agent pretty early in my career.
+After about eight years I went freelance and I started working with the photographer Brian Aris, and it was on the shoots with Brian that I came to work with Mel & Kim.

-(Laughs) Yes, they both had had difficulties with their hair and struggled with what they could do with it, which was where the hats came in, but look at the difference in the effect of the image once the hair was introduced.
-Mel looks unbelievable on the 'F.L.M.' album cover, she looks fantastic and a lot of that is all that hair framing her face.
+(Laughs) Yes, they both had had difficulties with their hair and struggled with what they could do with it - which was where the hats came in - but look at the difference in the effect of the image once the hair was introduced.
+Mel looks unbelievable on the 'F.L.M.' album cover, she looks fantastic, and a lot of that is all that hair framing her face.
 Brian's shoots were always a bit of a journey.
-It wasn't just 'let's do something' and 'oh, that's it, we've got it'!
-With Brian it was a super serious business and we were always searching and finding (the look).
-When I met the girls they had already released the first single and there was the look with the hats but with no hair on show so we were the beginning of finding some hair to form a look and the Cosmopolitan magazine shoot lead into all the rest.
-It's one thing to create a shape with the hair but then the ends have also got to be gorgeous, which wasn't quite the case on the Cosmopolitan shoot but, for the 'F.L.M.' shoot, the real hair extensions were far better quality and they were razor cut.
-(Shots from the Cosmopolitan shoot were also used for the 19 magazine cover feature, amongst others - see the Press Archives for both articles)
+It wasn't just, 'let's do something' and 'oh, that's it, we've got it'!
+With Brian, it was a super-serious business and we were always searching and finding.
+When I first met the girls (for the Cosmopolitan magazine shoot) they had already released their first single and there was the look with the hats, but with no hair on show, so we were the beginning of finding some hair to form a look.
+Of course, it's one thing to create a shape with the hair but then the ends have also got to be gorgeous, which wasn't quite the case on the Cosmopolitan shoot, but that shoot lead into all the rest.
+For the 'F.L.M.' shoot, the real hair extensions were far better quality and they were razor cut.
+(Shots from the Cosmopolitan shoot were also used for the 19 magazine cover feature, amongst others - see the Press Archives for both articles).